Lloyd Thaxton: Life and career

-Although some cities carried his show almost from its inception, like KPTV in Portland, Oregon, The Lloyd Thaxton Show went into national syndication in late 1964, quickly becoming the highest rated musical entertainment program in the US for the next eight years.
-Lloyd Thaxton is today known as the father of music videos.
+Although some cities carried his show almost from its inception, like KPTV in Portland, Oregon, The Lloyd Thaxton Show went into national syndication in late 1964.

-Thaxton's ventures into other television programs and facets of the entertainment industry earned him five Emmy Awards and 15 Emmy nominations.
-His face appeared at the top of the newly launched Tiger Beat magazine (then known as "Lloyd Thaxton's Tiger Beat"), for which he did a column.
-According to IMDB, Thaxton was a co-founder of Tiger Beat magazine.
+Thaxton's face appeared at the top of the newly launched Tiger Beat magazine (then known as "Lloyd Thaxton's Tiger Beat"), for which he did a column.
+According to IMDB, Thaxton was a co-founder of Tiger Beat.

 During the late 1960s Thaxton hosted two short-lived game shows for ABC: Everybody's Talking (1967) and Funny You Should Ask (1968–69).
-He also was a radio talk show host on KABC-790 in Los Angeles from 1972-74.
-His Sunday show received positive reviews from the critics.
+He also was a radio talk show host on KABC-790 in Los Angeles from 1972 to 1974.

 Moving behind the scenes, in 1977 he created the syndicated game show Pro-Fan, which he also announced.
 Charlie Jones hosted the series.
 He also served as producer and director of the weekly consumer advocate show Fight Back!
-With David Horowitz from 1976–92, as well as producer for NBC's The Today Show.
+With David Horowitz from 1976 to 1992, as well as producer for NBC's The Today Show.

-In 2003 Thaxton and motivational speaker John Alston co-wrote the best-seller Stuff Happens (and then you fix it), published by Wiley & Sons.
+In 2003 Thaxton and motivational speaker John Alston co-wrote Stuff Happens (and then you fix it), published by Wiley & Sons.

 Thaxton met his second wife, Barbara Snyder Whitman, on the set of the NBC summer series Showcase '68.
 They were married August 11, 1969.
-They had no children but remained married until his death from multiple myeloma in October 2008, which had been diagnosed in May of that year.
-He lived in Studio City, California, and was the head of his own entertainment firm, LT Productions, which is still active.
+They had no children but remained married until his death from multiple myeloma in October 2008; the disease had been diagnosed in May of that year.
+He lived in Studio City, California, and was the head of his own entertainment firm, LT Productions.